sangchatb/dx-saga/readme.md

 In the example above, `searchChanges` is a `selectorChannel`.
 It tracks differences in the state provided by `getSearchChanges`.
 It's provided to `takeLatest` which will trigger `handleSearchChanges` when it detects changes.
 Since it's provided as a channel, any `takeX` effect can be used. `takeLatest` will also cancel any `handleSearchChanges` side-effects that are still executing.

-## useSaga

-Coming Soon

-## Monitors

-Coming Soon

 ## Prior Art

-- rxjs - Requires learning new control flow semantics.
-I found it very complex for simple tasks.
+- rxjs - This idea started with observables, but it requires learning new control flow semantics.
 - redux-saga - Preserves well known control flow semantics for async tasks
-- selector-channel - https://github.com/redux-saga/redux-saga/issues/1694 - opted for an implementation that compares the diff outside of sagas.
+- selector-channel - https://github.com/redux-saga/redux-saga/issues/1694 - opted for an implementation that compares the selected states outside of sagas, allows for separate IO and context.
-- more to come...

 ## Contributing